Vegan food pyramid: A balanced diet

 Generally speaking, it can be argued that a plant-based diet is healthier than a carnivorous diet.
 Today we will have a look at the vegan food pyramid to make sure that our eating habits meet our dietary needs.

-Balance and moderation are key.
 There can be healthy and unhealthy vegans just like there are healthy and unhealthy omnivores.
 The human body needs a variety of nutrients, minerals and vitamins in different quantities and you need to know to provide.

 With Vegans increasing in numbers in the past few years, the food industry has taken notice and started catering not only to their needs, but also to their desires.
 You can find vegan junk food in practically every supermarket.

-Vegan junk food can be as processed and as rich in sugar and fat as regular junk food.
+Vegan junk food can be as processed and as rich in refined sugar and fat as regular junk food.
 That is not to say that you shouldn’t have any!
 But, these food groups should be consumed in low quantities.

 On the other hand, fruit, vegetables and whole grains should account for more than 50% of your daily diet.